 Low-Carb Brunch Tip #5 – Appetizers as Mains

 I love a good appetizer menu.
-Chicken wings, charcuterie boards, and even spinach dips are easily adapted to a flavor packed, low-carb meal. for appetizers served with chips or crackers, ask if they can swap out veggies.
-For chicken wings, ask if they wings are battered or fried naked.
+Chicken wings, charcuterie boards, and even spinach dips are easily adapted to a flavor-packed, low-carb meal. for appetizers served with chips or crackers, ask if they can swap out veggies.
+For chicken wings, ask if their wings are battered or fried naked.
 And if you see an app you want but it’s just not enough for a full meal, check out the sides menu.
 Most restaurants are happy to create a mix and match meal for you.
-At the end of the day, they’re goal is to sell you food.
+At the end of the day, their goal is to sell you food.

 Ok, those are my favorite 5 brunch tips!
 They’re my favorite way to get a good meal without the carbs but packed with satiating good fat.
 I haven’t found a restaurant yet where I couldn’t make a small change like these to get an on-plan plate of food.
 I hope you find them helpful and that you enjoy your weekend.
 Comment below with any of your favorite brunch tips, we love sharing!

 And if you’re looking for more articles, recipes, and info, check out these other great articles!

 - How I Lost 65 Pounds in 1 Year